buildpacks-community/kpack/README.md

           username: <username>
           password: <password>
         ```

+   **Note:** Because Docker Hub and GCR are hosted services, when referencing these registries in the `registry` field, use the domain names `index.docker.io` and `gcr.io` respectively.
+For Artifactory or Harbor, reference the domain that is specific to your deployment of the registry.

 1. Create a secret for pull access from the desired git repository.
 The example below is for a github repository.
     ```yaml